hirethunk/verbs/docs/testing.md

 ## `Verbs::Commit()`

-When testing verbs events, there is an implicit `Verb::commit()` that does not happen because we're in a testing environment.

-// @todo why doesn't this happen?
+When testing verbs events, you'll need to call [commit](/docs/reference/events#content-committing) manually.

 You may continue manually adding `Verbs::commit()` after each `Event::fire()` method; however, we've created `Verbs::commitImmediately` to issue a blanket commit on all events you fire in tests.